Beyond AlphaEarth: Toward Human-Centered Geospatial Foundation Models via POI-Guided Contrastive Learning: Introduction

 \section{Introduction}

-Understanding the spatial organization and functional dynamics of cities remains a long-standing challenge in GIScience and urban computing.
-Addressing this challenge requires spatial representations that generalize across scales, modalities, and urban contexts.
-Recent advances in geospatial foundation models (GFMs) begin to meet this need by learning geographic embeddings from large-scale Earth Observation (EO) data \citep{klemmer2023satclip, yan2024urbanclip}.
-Among these, the AlphaEarth Foundation model \citep{brown2025alphaearth} stands out as one of the most comprehensive efforts to date, producing 64-dimensional embeddings at 10-meter resolution from multi-source satellite imagery.
+Understanding the spatial organization and functional dynamics of urban systems remains a long-standing challenge in GIScience and urban computing.
+Recent studies suggest that unified spatial representations capable of generalizing across scales, modalities, and environmental contexts provide a promising direction for large-scale geographic understanding \citep{klemmer2025earth,janowicz2025geofm}.
+Building on this idea, recent advances in geospatial foundation models (GFMs) have introduced a new paradigm for learning general-purpose geographic representations from large-scale Earth Observation (EO) data \citep{yan2024urbanclip, klemmer2025satclip, brown2025alphaearth}.
+Among these, the AlphaEarth Foundation model \citep{brown2025alphaearth} represents one of the most comprehensive efforts to date, producing 64-dimensional embeddings at 10\,m resolution from multi-source EO data.
 For simplicity, we refer to it as AlphaEarth (AE) hereafter.
-These embeddings excel in natural land-surface tasks such as land-cover classification and ecological mapping, showcasing the potential of large-scale visual pretraining for spatial understanding.
+These embeddings excel in natural land-surface tasks such as land-cover classification and ecological mapping, demonstrating the potential of large-scale visual pretraining for spatial representation learning.

-However, transferring such representations to urban contexts remains challenging.
-Urban environments are shaped not only by their physical morphology but also by human activities, infrastructures, and socioeconomic interactions \citep{batty2013new}.
-While AE offers uniform, globally consistent coverage, its embeddings predominantly encode optical and environmental signals, limiting their ability to capture the functional organization of urban systems.
-Bridging this gap requires integrating information that reflects how people use, experience, and structure urban space.
+However, applying such representations to urban contexts remains challenging.
+Urban environments are shaped not only by physical form but also by human activities, institutional structures, and socioeconomic interactions \citep{batty2013new}.
+While AE provides spatially complete and globally consistent coverage, its embeddings predominantly encode spectral and environmental signals, limiting their ability to represent the functional organization of urban systems.